annie-ye4/1952b-final-project/README.md

    - Background complexity (solid color vs. image/gradient)
 3. It compares measured ratios against WCAG AA standards
 4. Issues are grouped by category and severity for easy review

-### Complex Backgrounds

-When text appears over images or gradients, the reported contrast ratio is **approximate**.
-This is because:
-- Colors vary across the background
-- Multiple overlays may be present
-- Transparency and animations can affect perceived contrast

-For these cases, the recommendation is to add a solid, semi-transparent overlay behind the text to ensure consistent, measurable contrast.

-## Contributing & Feedback

-This extension focuses specifically on low-vision readability signals.
-If you have suggestions for improvements or encounter false positives/negatives, please report them.

-## License

-This project is created for CS 1952B at Brown University.